-Another type of shattering event that is not captured in Figure 3 is fragmentation of the side chain alone.
+Another type of FFE event that is not captured in Figure 3 is fragmentation of the side chain alone.
+This type of event is even more rare than backbone rearrangements.
+Using A5K as an example, there are just 5 events that involve only side chain fragmentation, which is a 0.03 fraction of the total number of FFE events.
+Side chain fragmentation can also occur in combination with other bond cleavage events.
 This occurs through two major pathways: 1) loss of NH3 from the lysine, and 2) complete loss of the charged side chain.
-In the former, the system is stabilized by forming a cyclic structure, whereas in the latter the proton transfers back to the backbone.
+In the former, the system is stabilized by forming a cyclic structure, whereas in the